HUST-AI-Recruitment/AI-Recruitment-backend/README.md

 4. Push your changes to your fork (`git push origin feature-xyz`).
 5. Open a pull request to the main repository.

----

 ## **License**

 This project is licensed under the **MIT License**.
 For more details, see the [LICENSE](LICENSE) file.

----

-This enhanced `README.md` includes a clean structure, sections, and formatting improvements that make it easier to read and navigate.
-You can modify any part of it to fit your specific project needs.